martinhristov90/tfeMoveState/readme.md

     null_resource.hello (local-exec): Hello supposedly-miserably-optimal-raptor
     null_resource.hello: Creation complete after 0s (ID: 6725223686421428936)
     ```
 - Now, the resource `random_pet.name` is going to be moved to a separate module.
-For this purpose,file `dir1/main.tf` is needs to be changed to :
+For this purpose,file `main.tf` is needs to be changed to :
     ```
     module "example" {
-      source = "../dir2"
+      source = "github.com/martinhristov90/tfeMoveStateModule?ref=v0.0.1"
     }

     resource "null_resource" "hello" {